syncfusion-content/maui-docs/MAUI/ListView/swiping.md

 ![Customize Start swipe in listview](Images/swiping/maui-listview-working-with-multiple-views-in-swipetemplate.jpg)

-To delete the item when `Delete` image is tapped and setting favorites to item when `Favorites` image is tapped, follow the code example.
+To delete the item when `Delete` image is tapped and set favorites to an item when `Favorites` image is tapped, follow the code example shown.

 {% tabs %}
 {% highlight c# %}